kmcg3/Project-IV/README.md

 ## Modifications

-This version includes the following changes as part of a dissertation:
+This version includes the following changes as part of the project:

 - Changes to the files mentioned above and multiple other `f.90` files;
 - Introduced the `LENGTHS()` variable;